+1. An alleged victim may file a formal written complaint requesting investigation of alleged Title IX sexual

-- Students who need assistance in preparing a formal written complaint are encouraged to consult with the HRO/Title IX Coordinator. - 2.
-In certain circumstances, the HRO/Title IX Coordinator may file a formal complaint even when the alleged victim chooses not to.
-Examples include if the respondent (person alleged to have engaged in sexual harassment) has been found responsible for previous sexual harassment or there is a safety threat within the school district.
-In such cases, the alleged victim is not a party to the case, but will receive notices as required by the Title IX regulations at specific points in the complaint process. - 3.
-In accordance with the Title IX regulations, the HRO/Title IX Coordinator must dismiss a formal complaint if: a) the conduct alleged in the formal complaint does not constitute sexual harassment under the Title IX regulations and this policy; or b) if the conduct alleged did not occur within the scope of the school district's education programs and activities, or c) did not occur in the United States. - 4.
-In accordance with the Title IX regulations, the HRO/Title IX Coordinator may dismiss a formal complaint if: a) a complainant withdraws the formal complaint, or withdraws particular allegations within the complaint; b) the respondent is no longer employed by or enrolled in the school district; or c) there are specific circumstances that prevent the school district from gathering evidence sufficient to reach a determination regarding the formal complaint. - 5.
-If a formal complaint is dismissed under this procedure, the HRO/Title IX Coordinator will promptly and simultaneously send written notices to the parties explaining the reasons.
-Parties have the opportunity to appeal dismissals in accordance with subsection I below. - 6.
-If the conduct alleged in a formal complaint potentially violates other laws, Board policies and/or professional expectations, the school district may address the conduct under the applicable policy/procedure.
+2. In certain circumstances, the District Title IX Coordinator may file a formal complaint even when the alleged victim chooses not to.
+Examples include if the respondent (person alleged to have engaged in sexual harassment) has been found responsible for previous sexual harassment or there is a safety threat within the school district).
+In such cases, the alleged victim is not a party to the case, but will receive notices as required by the Title IX regulations at specific points in the complaint process.

+3. In accordance with the Title IX regulations, the District Title IX Coordinator must dismiss a formal complaint under this Title IX procedure if:

+- a.
+Conduct alleged in the formal complaint does not constitute sexual harassment under the Title IX regulations and this policy; - b.
+Conduct alleged did not occur within the scope of the school district's education programs and activities, or - c.
+Did not occur in the United States.

+4. In accordance with the Title IX regulations, the Title IX Coordinator may dismiss a formal complaint under this Title IX procedure if:

+a. a complainant withdraws the formal complaint, or withdraws particular allegations within the complaint;

+a. the respondent is no longer employed by the school district; or c) there are specific circumstances that prevent the school district from gathering evidence sufficient to reach a determination regarding the formal complaint.

+5. If a formal complaint is dismissed under this Title IX procedure, the District Title IX Coordinator will promptly and simultaneously send written notices to the parties explaining the reasons.
+Parties have the opportunity to appeal dismissals in accordance with subsection I below.

+6. If the conduct alleged potentially violates other laws, Board policies and/or professional expectations, the school district may address the conduct under Section 2 or another applicable policy/procedure.

-C. Emergency Removal or Administrative Leave
+268 C. Administrative Leave